anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Wisdom begins in wonder.
+Quote: It's not what you look at that matters, it's what you see.

-By: Socrates
+By: Henry David Thoreau